Benzan leads No. 8 Maryland past Iowa 111-93 - WTMJ

 Associated Press

 COLLEGE PARK, Md.
-(AP) — Senior Katie Benzan broke her school record with 10 3-pointers and scored a career-high 29 points to lead eighth-ranked Maryland to a 111-93 victory over Iowa on Tuesday.
+(AP) — Senior Katie Benzan broke her school record with nine 3-pointers and scored a career-high 29 points to lead eighth-ranked Maryland to a 111-93 victory over Iowa on Tuesday.

 Hawkeyes freshman Caitlin Clark was equally impressive and made nine shots from beyond the arc, one shy of a program record, and scored 29 of her 34 points in the first half.
 Clark has scored 30 or more points nine times, the most in NCAA women’s basketball.